electronicvisions/brainscales2-demos/fp_sudoku.rst

   Try to explain.

 .. only:: Solution

-    The sudoku is not solved correctly.
+    **The sudoku is not solved correctly.
     In the spike pattern one can observe the neurons that are related to the clues due to their regular spiking.
     All other neurons are on their own and therefore the resulting numbers depend on calibration and thermodynamics.
-    The numbers in the fields are related to the neurons, that spiked the most in the runtime
+    The numbers in the fields are related to the neurons, that spiked the most in the runtime.**

 - **Task 2:**
   Now implement the four constrains rules discussed above.